SimonO7/Simple-Number-Guessing-Game/README.md

 <h2>A simple number guessing game in Python</h2>

-Just started learning some Python programming, and created a simple number guessing game.

-Guess the number between 1 and 100 (integers only).
+A simple number guessing game created in Python.
+The computer will choose a random number between 1 and 100, and you (the player) has to guess what it is.
-After every guess, the program will tell you the new range where the answer is between.
+The computer will tell you the range where the number is located between.
+The range will update after each round.
-This game uses bisection search to tell the player where the number is between.

 See how many times it takes you to guess the number.